bmeviauac01/softwarelab1/docs/en/Lab-PowerBI/index.md

 1. Wait for the repository creation to complete, then check out the repository.

-    !!! tip ""
+    !!! warning "Password in the labs"
         If you are not asked for credentials to log in to GitHub in university computer laboratories when checking out the repository, the operation may fail.
 This is likely due to the machine using someone else's GitHub credentials.
 Delete these credentials first (see [here](../GitHub-credentials.md)), then retry the checkout.

 1. Create a new branch with the name `solution` and work on this branch.

 1. Open the checked-out folder and type your Neptun code into the `neptun.txt` file.
 There should be a single line with the 6 characters of your Neptun code and nothing else in this file.

-1. Type your ***@edu.bme.hu email address in the `eduid.txt` file.
-Do not include anything else in the file except the email address in a single line.

 ### Free Power BI registration